Rescue of the Danish Jews: Aftermath

 About 116 Danish Jews remained hidden in Denmark until the war's end, a few died of accidents or committed suicide, and a handful had special permission to stay.

 The casualties among Danish Jews during the Holocaust were among the lowest of the occupied countries of Europe.
 Yad Vashem records only 102 Jews from Denmark who were murdered in the Shoah.

 The unsuccessful German deportation attempt and the actions to save the Jews were important steps in linking the resistance movement to broader anti-Nazi sentiments in Denmark.
 In many ways, October 1943 and the rescuing of the Jews marked a change in most people's perception of the war and the occupation, thereby giving a "subjective-psychological" foundation for the legend.

-A few days after the roundup, a small news item in the New York Daily News reported the story about the wearing of the Star of David.
-The story tells about how the Danish king, Christian X, allegedly told the German authorities that if the Danish Jews would be forced to wear a yellow Star of David, he and the whole Danish people would do so as well.
-This story is wholly fictitious as no such demand was ever raised in Denmark.
-Later, the story gained its popularity in Leon Uris's novel Exodus and in its movie adaptation.
-The political theorist Hannah Arendt also mentions it during the discussion of Denmark in her book of reportage, Eichmann in Jerusalem.
+A few days after the roundup, a small news item in the New York Daily News reported that the Danish king, Christian X, had told the German authorities that if the Danish Jews would be forced to wear a yellow Star of David, he and the whole Danish people would do so as well.
+Later, the story was mentioned in Leon Uris's novel Exodus and in its movie adaptation.
+Political theorist Hannah Arendt also mentions it during the discussion of Denmark in her book of reportage, Eichmann in Jerusalem.